cupOJoseph/berry-blocks/README.md

 Berries that can be turned into blocks, inspired by Pokemon, and build for Pokemon ENS community

 ## Berries
 Berries are ERC-20 tokens on Arbitrum.
-Every pokemon ENS name holder included in the snapshot received 151 (for the 151 original pokemon) berries of each type at initial deployment
+Every pokemon ENS name holder included in the snapshot received 151 (for the 151 original pokemon) berries of each type at initial deployment.
+Berry Blocks can be used to attract pokemon.

 Deployments:
 - [Oran: https://arbiscan.io/token/0xa2e32c1e380acce23e120b0f76828ee4c9f0018e](https://arbiscan.io/token/0xa2e32c1e380acce23e120b0f76828ee4c9f0018e)